iwancornelius/xrayplots/README.md

 ### Configuring DNS settings

-Log in to cloudflare admin panel.
+Log in to your cloudflare admin panel.
 Select DNS settings.
-Add CNAME record (in our case xrayblocks).
+Add CNAME record (in our case xrayplots).
 Turn off cloudflare (ensure cloud is grey/arrow icon is grey).

 From the project directory: Add a custom domain name to the heroku app.